maurymarkowitz/OpenNEC/doc/OpenNEC file format.md

 <onec comment card> = <onec comment marker>, [ <freeform text> ], <EOL> ;
 <onec comment marker> = "CM" | "!" | "'" | "#" ;

-onec comment cards can be placed anywhere in the deck.
+oNEC comment cards can be placed anywhere in the deck.
 They can be marked with the NEC-style "CM" or any of the newer comment markers - "!", "'" and "#".
-All text after the marker should be preserved, including any whitespace between the marker and the comment, if present. *Generally*, onec comments are not placed in the normal NEC comment area at the top of the file, but may be found immediately following it or anywhere else in the deck.
+All text after the marker should be preserved, including any whitespace between the marker and the comment, if present. *Generally*, oNEC comments are not placed in the normal NEC comment area at the top of the file, but may be found immediately following it or anywhere else in the deck.

 ### variable area